Wellbeing and Pastoral Care

 Here are just a few examples of what we do:

 - PSHE is taught across the whole school and all our staff are trained and have ongoing training in mental health awareness.
+Four of our staff have also recently trained as Mental Health First Aiders.

 - Our Friday assemblies allow all of our children to take their turn to participate and shine, and the themes help the children to explore some thought-provoking issues.